 Great for beginners as well as inspiration for seasoned felters!
 Make a Thyme Tile, start to finish, or bring your own project.
-In March, we will be felting Collecting Sap, and in April, we will make a whimsical cat.
+In May, we will be felting ladyslipper flower, and in June, we will make a hummingbird.

 Bring your tools or use ours.

 Description: Learn to dye wool with plants and weeds including indigo, marigolds, and madder root.